The Bad News Bears in Breaking Training: Reception

 Unlike its predecessor, The Bad News Bears in Breaking Training received mixed reviews.
-Rotten Tomatoes gives the film a 50% rating based on 8 reviews, with an average score of 6/10.
+Rotten Tomatoes gives the film a 42% rating based on 65 reviews.
+The consensus summarizes: "Leaning on cheap sentimentality and forced hijinks, The Bad News Bears in Breaking Training comes across as a poor imitation of its predecessor with a supreme dearth of charm and satirical wit."

 Vincent Canby of The New York Times called it "a manufactured comedy of a slick order, depending almost entirely for its effects on the sight and sound of a bunch of kids behaving as if they were small adults.
 It's a formula that worked for Our Gang comedy for many years, and works again here with a bright screenplay by Paul Brickman, based on Bill Lancaster's original characters, and direction of intelligent lightness by Michael Pressman".
 Arthur D. Murphy of Variety called it "a pale but adequately summer-commercial sequel to the extremely successful Bad News Bears Paramount hit of last year.
 Leonard Goldberg's production has a made-for-tv look (it even seems already pre-cut for the tube), a fair Paul Brickman script and passable direction by Michael Pressman".
 Gene Siskel of the Chicago Tribune gave the film 2.5 stars out of 4, finding the climactic game "enjoyable" but that the film otherwise "tries too hard" in its attempts at "heart-tugging emotion".
 Charles Champlin of the Los Angeles Times called it "a poorly plotted, indifferently directed, noisily overacted movie" that nevertheless "will probably do well" on the strength of the original.
 Gary Arnold of The Washington Post wrote that the film "struggles to justify itself as something more than a pale copy [of the original] by resorting to exaggerated displays of ribaldry and lovability".
 Maureen Orth wrote in Newsweek: "When the boys who play the Bears are on screen, which is often, their natural high spirits and spontaneity do much to enliven the tired script and soft direction.
 Kids will still find watching them vacation-time fun.
 But in the end, The Bad News Bears without Matthau, O'Neal and Ritchie is like the Mets without Tom Seaver - deep in the doldrums".
 John Simon wrote: "The film is overwhelmingly uninteresting" and "enough lousy films like this, and we could unite all warring factions.
 Shucks".

 This film is remembered for the scene in which Astros player Bob Watson first says, "Let the kids play".
 Coach Leak then leads the Astrodome crowd in the chant "Let them play!" when the umpires attempt to call the game prematurely because of time constraints.
 The crowd at the 2002 Major League Baseball All-Star Game also used this chant when the announcement came that the game would end in a tie at the end of the inning if neither team scored.

 Soft Skull Press published a 2011 book about The Bad News Bears in Breaking Training as part of their Deep Focus series.
 It was authored by Josh Wilker.